1.1. Motivation and justification

 Beyond the same regulation, one of the unpublished processes that has driven the sector development was carried out in 2014 and consisted of a participatory planning process for the long-term energy policy denominated Energy 2050, a process that extended for more than 18 months with significant national impact.
 As part of this process, a number of instances of discussion were held and an Advisory Committee was formed composed of different actors from both the public and private sectors and scholars.
 As a result, 34 strategic guidelines were established with their respective action plan, both for the year 2030 and for 2050, generating an unprecedented policy and road map in the country.
 In the field of renewable energies, one of the most radical goals was established, by 2035, reaching at least 60% of the national electricity generation comes from renewable sources and by 2050 this value increases to 70%.
 A summary of these and other goals established in the participatory planning process is presented in Figure 1.

-On the other hand, Law 20.936, which establishes a new electric transmission system and creates an independent coordinator of the national electric system, enacted in July 2016, introduces structural changes that modify the expansion, planning, payment of the transmission, providing a robust transmission network, with great capacity of integrating NCRE projects throughout the country.
-It also establishes the empowered figure and the guidelines for the operation of the Coordinator as a technical and independent body responsible for coordinating the operation of all the National Electric System installations (SEN), replacing the former Economic Load Dispatch Centers (CDECs), adding new functions, attributions and obligations.
+On the other hand, Law 20.936, which establishes a new electric transmission system and creates an independent coordinator of the National Electric System (SEN), enacted in July 2016, introduces structural changes that modify the expansion, planning, payment of the transmission, providing a robust transmission network, with great capacity of integrating NCRE projects throughout the country.
+It also establishes the empowered figure and the guidelines for the operation of the Coordinator as a technical and independent body responsible for coordinating the operation of all the SEN, replacing the former Economic Load Dispatch Centers (CDECs), adding new functions, attributions and obligations.

-The new laws, regulations and standards associated with these changes have been translated into price signals and fundamental changes in business models for NCRE.
-These changes have been quickly captured by decision-makers in the electricity market and especially by potential investors in NCRE projects, both those currently present in the national electricity market and potential new national and international investors.
-This has been manifested in a dynamic process of development of NCRE projects in national electric systems, which in recent years has resulted in an explosive development of NCRE projects, boosting Chile as a South American leader in the development of projects in this type of technologies, especially in large-scale photovoltaic solar energy, followed closely by wind power also in large-scale.
+The new commitments, laws, regulations and standards associated with these changes translate into price signals and fundamental changes in business models for NCRE.
+These changes have been quickly captured by decision-makers in the electricity market and especially by potential investors in NCRE projects, both those currently present in the national electricity market and new national and international investors.
+This has been manifested in a dynamic process of development of NCRE projects in national electric systems, which in has resulted in an explosive development of NCRE projects, boosting Chile as a Latin American leader in the development of projects in this type of technologies, especially in large-scale photovoltaic solar and wind power.